firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_current_tuning.md

 ## Charging & Charger Vetting

+- Match charger voltage to the pack instead of counting on the battery to drag a higher-voltage supply down; PuneDir’s 16 S build highlighted the CC/CV mismatch risk when trying to charge with an 84 V brick clamped by the BMS.[^charger-mismatch]
 - **Audit adjustable chargers.** The Celler-branded 20 S bench supply landed on voltage with steady thermals, but log fan duty and case temps during long charges before endorsing it for customers.[^33]
 - **Replace sketchy 22 S supplies.** Refurbished Meanwell stacks have failed under load.
   - source purpose-built 22 S chargers or vetted lab supplies instead of gambling on patched industrial gear.[^34]